Who we are

 LUCINDA KINGSNORTH - General Manager, Gallery Cafè

-I have been working at The Gallery Café for just over five years.
-It’s been really exciting to see the business grow and to know we provide something special to our customers and the community.
-I love working here because of all the amazing people I get to meet and the staff I work with.
-I’m looking forward to the summer and having lots of exciting new projects coming up and using our newly turfed garden!
-I’m the crazy one who writes the funny blackboards ☺
+It’s really exciting to see the Gallery Café grow and to know we provide something special to our customers and the community.
+I love working here because of all the amazing people I get to meet and the staff I work with, also you should know I’m the crazy one who writes the funny blackboards.